unclesnote/unclesnote.github.io/_posts/en/231031003417/2023-10-31-how_to_change_the_default_browser_in_office_365_outlook_to_chrome.markdown

 images: ["/assets/images/231031003417/unclesnote-how_to_change_the_default_browser_in_office_365_outlook_to_chrome-windows_settings-search_default.png", "/assets/images/231031003417/unclesnote-how_to_change_the_default_browser_in_office_365_outlook_to_chrome-settings_default_apps_select_google_chrome_on_web_browser.png", "/assets/images/231031003417/unclesnote-how_to_change_the_default_browser_in_office_365_outlook_to_chrome-office_365_outlook-options.png", "/assets/images/231031003417/unclesnote-how_to_change_the_default_browser_in_office_365_outlook_to_chrome-office_365_outlook-options_advanced_select_default_browser_in_file_and_browser_preferences.png"]
 categories: [Computer, TroubleShooting]
 tags: [Outlook, DefaultBrowser, Chrome, PC, Computer, TroubleShooting]
 description:  Have you ever clicked on a web link in Office 365 Outlook and suddenly been shown in the Edge browser, which was inconvenient?
-In a recent update, Microsoft reset the default browser in Outlook to Edge browser.
-For those who love Google Chrome, let's change the web link to open on Chrome.
-We will check and set the Chrome browser in the Windows default app and Outlook settings.
+In a recent update, Microsoft
 public: true
 toc: true
 toc_intl: false